WRIT 1122 | Writing: Horror | email@example.com

 The rest of our readings and films will be available openly online.

-Each week, the course schedule will guide you through the various activities of the week, including information about synchronous sessions, both face-to-face and online.
+Each week, the course schedule will guide you through the various activities of the week.
 Watch our schedule and Discord for updates as we proceed.

 This is a collaborative course, focusing on discussion and work in groups.
 The class will be a cooperative learning experience, a true intellectual community.
 And so, you and your work are, in a very real sense, the primary texts for this course.
 In order for us to work together as a community, we all have to come prepared to participate.
 If you can’t finish work for any reason, chat with me (and your collaborators) in advance.